codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-releases-management.md

 caption="Helm diff"
 max-width="60%"
 %}

+There are other tabs that show you the chart used, the values as well as the final manifests that were actually deployed.

+{% include
+image.html
+lightbox="true"
+file="/images/kubernetes-helm/dashboard/manifests.png"
+url="/images/kubernetes-helm/dashboard/manifests.png"
+alt="Final rendered manifests"
+caption="Final rendered manifests"
+max-width="50%"
+%}

+## Add labels to Kubernetes services

+For better visibility into services, add the [recommended labels](https://helm.sh/docs/topics/chart_best_practices/labels/){:target="\_blank"} in your Kubernetes service.

+{% highlight yaml %}
+{% raw %}
+  apiVersion: v1
+kind: Service
+metadata:
+  name: {{ template "fullname" . }}
+  labels:
+    app.kubernetes.io/name: "{{ template "name" . }}"
+    helm.sh/chart: "{{ .Chart.Name }}-{{ .Chart.Version | replace "+" "_" }}"
+    app.kubernetes.io/managed-by: "{{ .Release.Service  }}"
+    app.kubernetes.io/instance: "{{ .Release.Name }}"
+{% endraw %}
+{% endhighlight %}

+To use the instance label for something different, you can also use a release label instead:

+{% highlight yaml %}
+{% raw %}
+release: {{ .Release.Name }}
+{% endraw %}
+{% endhighlight %}

-### Showing an upgrade message
+## Add an upgrade message

-Codefresh allows you to show a human readable description of each release in the UI of the release history.
-This message can help show the main reason behind each release (or any other text message that you find convenient).
+Codefresh allows you to display a meaningful description for each release in the release history.
+This message can help show the main reason behind each release, or any other message that is convenient for you.

 {% include
 image.html